 I am an Assistant Professor in the UCSD CSE Department.
 My research interests are in building principled and practical secure systems.
 More broadly, I am interested in research that spans security, programming languages, and systems.
 My students and I work on on secure systems (from Web frameworks, to new browser designs, and runtime systems), language-based security (constant-time programming, memory safety, and information flow control), verification for security, and (static and symbolic) bug finding tools.

 I was a co-founder and the Chief Scientist at Intrinsic a web-security startup (acquired by VMWare).

-I completed my Ph.D. studies in Computer Science at Stanford under "Prof." David Mazières and Prof. John C. Mitchell and (informally) Prof. Alejandro Russo.
+I completed my Ph.D. in Computer Science at Stanford under David Mazières and John C. Mitchell and Alejandro Russo.
 Prior to Stanford, I obtained a B.E. and M.E. in Electrical Engineering at Cooper Union.
-At Cooper, I worked on GPU and FPGA crypto implementations.
+At Cooper, I worked on GPU and FPGA crypto implementations (for cryptanalysis).
 I am still generally interested in hardware architectures, especially in the context of security.

-I was an instructor and teaching assistant for several courses at Stanford and Cooper.
+Prior to UCSD, I was also an instructor and teaching assistant for several courses at Stanford and Cooper.

 Below you will find a select list of papers.
-Google Scholar has a slightly more complete list.
+DBLP has a a slightly more complete list.

 The following three papers are representative: